What does a nanny do?

 1) What is a nanny?

-A nanny works directly with a family to provide care for children during their normal daily activities.
-They are often responsible for a wide range of duties, including various aspects of childcare and light housekeeping, depending on the family’s requirements.
+A nanny works directly with a family to care for children during their normal daily activities.
+In addition to childcare, nannies are often responsible for wide-ranging duties, including light housekeeping, depending on their employers’ requirements.

-There are several types of nannies, each offering different levels of care based on the family’s needs:
+There are several types of nannies, each offering different levels of care based on a given family’s needs:

-• Full-time nanny: A full-time nanny typically works 35-50 hours a week and is responsible for the day-to-day care of the children, including supervision, meals, and activities.
+• Full-time nanny: typically works 35-50 hours a week and is responsible for the day-to-day care of children, including supervision, meals, and activities

-• Part-time nanny: A part-time nanny works fewer hours per week, often after school or on weekends when families need extra support.
+• Part-time nanny: works fewer hours per week, often after school or on weekends when families need extra support

-• Live-in nanny: A live-in nanny resides in the family home and may have a work schedule that requires them to be available during the evening or overnight.
-This is a good option for families who need round-the-clock support but must be carefully negotiated to ensure working time regulations are adhered to.
+• Live-in nanny: resides in the family home and may have a carefully negotiated work schedule that requires availability during evenings or overnight; a good option for families seeking round-the-clock support

 2) What does a nanny do: Core responsibilities

-While childcare is the main responsibility, nannies often take on additional tasks that help your household run smoothly.
-These additional duties must be mutually agreed upon - your nanny is not a housekeeper and their main focus should always be the safety and wellbeing of the children.
+While childcare is their main responsibility, nannies often take on additional tasks that help households run smoothly.
+These extra duties must be mutually agreed upon!
+Nannies are not housekeepers, and their top priority should always be the safety and well-being of the children.

-Many nannies assist with light housekeeping duties, such as tidying up play areas, doing children’s laundry, and keeping the kitchen clean after meals.
-These tasks are typically focused on maintaining the child’s environment and ensuring a neat and organized space, and nannies are not generally expected to clean communal family areas.
+Many help with light housekeeping chores, such as tidying up play areas, doing the children’s laundry, and keeping the kitchen clean after meals.
+These tasks typically focus on ensuring neat and organized spaces for children; nannies are not generally expected to clean communal family areas.

-Nannies may also help with tasks such as grocery shopping, picking up dry cleaning, and driving children to extracurricular activities, doctor’s appointments, or school.
+Nannies may also help with tasks like grocery shopping; picking up dry cleaning; and driving children to extracurricular activities, doctor’s appointments, or school.
 Again, these extra duties must be mutually agreed upon to avoid potential conflicts and the risk of nanny burnout.

-4) What advantages can a nanny bring to your family?
+4) How can a nanny benefit your family?

-Here at Sommet Nannies, we firmly believe that a top-class nanny is more than just a full-time babysitter.
-Hiring a nanny can offer many advantages to families, providing a high level of flexibility, personalized care, and valuable support in managing household responsibilities.
+Here at Sommet Nannies, we firmly believe that a first-class nanny is more than just a full-time babysitter!
+Hiring a nanny can be greatly beneficial to your family, providing a high level of flexibility, personalized childcare, and valuable help with household responsibilities.

-One of the key benefits of hiring a nanny over other forms of childcare is the direct communication and collaboration between the nanny and the parents.
-Nannies typically work closely with parents to ensure they are on the same page regarding the child’s needs, routines, and any special considerations.
-Regular communication, such as daily or weekly check-ins, allows for feedback and updates on the child’s progress, health, and behavioral issues.
+A key reason for choosing a nanny over other childcare options is the close teamwork you’ll enjoy with yours.
+Nannies typically collaborate with parents to make sure everyone is on the same page regarding children’s needs, routines, and any special considerations.
+Regular communication—such as daily or weekly check-ins—allows for feedback and updates on your children’s progress, health, and behavioral issues.

-Beyond meeting a child's basic needs, nannies can actively engage children in activities that promote their physical, social, emotional, and cognitive growth.
-Their consistent presence fosters a well-rounded and supportive environment for growth that contributes to your child's holistic development.
+Beyond meeting your children’s basic needs, nannies can actively engage them in activities that promote their physical, social, emotional, and cognitive growth.
+A nanny’s consistent presence will foster a well-rounded, supportive environment that contributes to your child's holistic development.

-• Physical development: Nannies ensure children get enough physical activity by taking them to parks, playing games, or organizing outdoor activities, helping children develop motor skills and a love of a healthy lifestyle.
+• Physical development: Nannies ensure children get enough physical activity by taking them to parks, playing games, or organizing outdoor activities.
+This helps children develop motor skills along with a healthy lifestyle.

-• Social and emotional development: Nannies provide a safe and nurturing environment and can encourage positive behavior, teach conflict resolution, and offer a listening ear when children need emotional support.
+• Social and emotional development: By providing a safe and nurturing environment, nannies can encourage positive behavior, teach conflict resolution, and lend a sympathetic ear when children need emotional support.

-• Cognitive development: A professional nanny will engage children in tailored educational activities that stimulate intellectual growth and encourage a love of learning.
+• Cognitive development: Professional nannies engage children in tailored educational activities that stimulate intellectual growth and encourage a love of learning.

 5) What not to expect from a nanny

-Here’s what you should not expect from a nanny:
+Here’s what you should not expect from your nanny.

-• Housekeeping duties: Major cleaning tasks like deep cleaning the entire house, organizing closets, or handling heavy-duty chores typically fall outside a nanny's duties.
+• Housekeeping duties: Major cleaning tasks like deep cleaning the entire house, organizing closets, or handling heavy-duty chores typically aren’t in a nanny’s job description.

-• Unpaid overtime: The odd extra hour here and there can soon add up and create feelings of ill-will between a nanny and their employers.
-Clearly defined working hours and boundaries should be set to prevent burnout and ensure that both the nanny and the family maintain a healthy work-life balance.
+• Unpaid overtime: The odd extra hour now and then can soon add up and create feelings of ill will between you and your nanny.
+Set clearly defined working hours and boundaries to prevent burnout and ensure that your family and nanny maintain a healthy work-life balance.

 • Managing finances: Nannies are not responsible for handling family finances, managing budgets, or making financial decisions for the household.

-A nanny plays a crucial role in providing personalized, one-on-one care for children in their family home.
+So, what does a nanny do?
+To sum it all up, a nanny plays a crucial role in providing personalized, one-on-one care for children in their family home.
 Nannies take on a variety of tasks, from supervising and nurturing children to assisting with household duties and supporting child development.
-They also foster open communication with parents to ensure that the family’s needs are met and routines are maintained.
+They also foster open communication with parents to meet the family’s needs and maintain routines.

-At Sommet Nannies, we are committed to matching families with experienced and reliable nannies who provide not only excellent childcare but also create a balanced and nurturing family environment.
-If you're looking for a professional nanny who aligns with your family's needs, Sommet Nannies can help you find the perfect fit.
+At Sommet Nannies, we are committed to matching families with experienced, reliable nannies who provide excellent childcare while creating a balanced and nurturing environment.
+If you're looking for a professional nanny who aligns with your family's needs, we’d be delighted to help you find your perfect fit.

 Welcome to Sommet Nannies, a nanny agency with presence in Boston, Chicago, Washington DC, New York, and nationwide.
 We help busy families find dedicated and caring college-educated nannies.

-● If you enjoyed this article, you might also like 'How to find a nanny'.
+● If you enjoyed this article, you might also like 'How to hire a nanny'.

 ● If you’re a family interested in learning more about our nanny services, head over here.